doraemonho/MHDFlows_dev/README.md

 | NVIDIA RTX 3080 10GB        | 0.041s | 0.060s | 0.15s   | 1.23s   |

 ## Example
 Few examples were set up to illustrate the workflow of using this package.
 See `example\` for more detail.
+The documentation is work in progress and will be available in the future.

 ## Developer
-MHDFlows is developed by [Ka Wai HO@UW-Madison Astronomy](https://scholar.google.com/citations?user=h2j8wbYAAAAJ&hl=en).
+MHDFlows is currently developed by [Ka Wai HO@UW-Madison Astronomy](https://scholar.google.com/citations?user=h2j8wbYAAAAJ&hl=en).

 ## Citing
 A paper can be cited elsewhere in the future :slightly_smiling_face:.
 Feel free to cite the GitHub page right now.